A woman sits on a couch in her living room and stretches her sore back.

 Joint pain can seem like a natural part of aging.
 One day you might notice that your knees ache while walking down the stairs or that your hip hurts after a long day at work.
 These aches can range from annoying to debilitating.

 If you have joint pain, you might have a condition called osteoarthritis.
 This is the most common type of arthritis.
 It affects many adults, especially if you’re over the age of 50.
-Our orthopedic doctors, orthopedic surgeons, physical therapists and other osteoarthritis experts have helped thousands of people find relief from pain, stiffness and swelling so they can move comfortably again.
+Our orthopedic doctors, orthopedic surgeons, physical therapists, sports medicine doctors and other osteoarthritis experts have helped thousands of people find relief from pain, stiffness and swelling so they can move comfortably again.

 Joint pain doesn’t need to be a part of your life, make an appointment to take your first step toward feeling better.